 Our cabin was clean enough, but drafty did not even begin to describe it.
 It had screen windows.
 Large screen windows.
 No plastic over ‘em.
 No shutters.
 The thing was about as weather-proof as that poor little pig’s house of sticks.
 Didn’t seem too bad with the Sun riding high, but the temps were predicted to fall into the low 30s or below come morning.
 Rut-roh.
-At least it was peaceful and isolated—including being isolated from the bathrooms.
+At least it was peaceful and isolated—including from the bathrooms.
 Not another soul did we see.
 Our buddies and the other star partiers had obviously decided the town’s bed and breakfast, the Rising Son Lodge, or a tent on the observing field was a better bet.
 Double rut-roh.

 After surveying our cabin, it was time to get down to business at the observing site, Rainwater Observatory, which was about four miles from the campus along the main drag, if you could call it a main drag, Highway 413.
 Dorothy and I were astounded at what we found there.
 This wasn’t just an observatory; Mr. Hill had built an observatory complex, including a large warm-room/planetarium building, a dome for an LX-200 12-inch SCT, a roll-off roof observatory for a good old Meade DS-16 Newtonian, and observing pads for a 20-inch Dobsonian and a towering Tectron 32-inch Dobbie hand-crafted by Tom Clark.